SAS OPERA STUDIO:

 Participants are considered for performance opportunities in our Concert Opera programs.

-The Role Spring Workshop is 12 weeks from January 24, 2023 – April 23, 2023.
-Every Tuesday and Thursday evening from 6:00 – 8:00 pm in New York City.
-Repertoire to be chosen depending on the participants.
+Every Tuesday and Thursday evening from 6:00 – 8:00 pm and Saturdays 12:00 - 2:30pm Repertoire to be chosen depending on the participants.

 The repertoire is carefully selected based on your voice type, experience level, and the approval of your voice teacher.
 IMPORTANT: THERE IS NO TEACHING OF VOCAL TECHNIQUE.